What is a journal entry?

 More information about journal details

-If you're payments basis, the Due Date determines the GST period the journal will appear in.
+If you're on Payments basis GST, the Due Date determines the GST period the journal will appear in.

-If you're invoice basis, the Invoice Date determines the GST period the journal will appear in.
+If you're on Invoice basis GST, the Invoice Date determines the GST period the journal will appear in.

 Other Party and Reference